Hormonal pills are possible. Rating of the best contraceptives

 List of new generation hormonal contraceptives with a three-phase structure:

-• Tri-merci (contains desogestrel);
+• Tri-Mercy (contains desogestrel);

-• trialen;
+• Trialen;

-• Trisilest.
+• Trisileste.

 Drospirenone is a fourth-generation progestogen component with significant antiestrogenic, antiandrogenic, and antigonadotropic effects.
 It does not cause any serious side effects.
 Drospirenone, in particular, is part of such a microdosed monophasic drug as Dimia.
 It is especially indicated for patients with unstable blood pressure.
-This drug is very effective in relieving signs of premenstrual syndrome.
+This drug is very effective in relieving symptoms of premenstrual syndrome.

 Classification of oral contraceptives depending on the composition and phase of action: